chidov/spring-cloud-security-oauth2-poc/README.md

 ```

 ## OAuth 2.0 Grant Type: Resource Owner Password Credentials
-github doesn't support, so create our own auth server
+This flow is a little bit straight forward and you need to be trust that 3rd party application as you need to provide your credential in order to get the access token.
+Github doesn't support this feature, so we will create our own auth server.
-spring-cloud-secure-auth-server and spring-cloud-secure-service
+**project involve** : spring-cloud-secure-auth-server and spring-cloud-secure-service

 ## Advance Token Option
 JdbcTokenStore